1st experiment of the NICA project

 Open Logbook

-The BM@N Analysis and Detector Meeting will be conducted in Dubna on March 4–5 to discuss current problems.
-The meeting will focus on the analysis of experimental data collected during the last Xe + CsI run.
-The preparation of the detector set-up for the next BM@N experimental run will be discussed.
-You can view the timetable by following the link: https://indico.jinr.ru/event/5125/.
+The Analysis and Detector Meeting of the BM@N Experiment at NICA will be conducted at the Snezhny Bars Hotel, Dombay, Karachay-Cherkess Republic, from 24 February to 2 March 2026.
+The meeting will focus on the areconstruction and identification of strange particles, analysis of event topologies of Xe+Cs interactions collected during the xenon physics run of the BM@N experiment.
+The physics analysis of Xe-CsI interactions will be reviewed.
+The physics program and experimental set-up in the next BM@N experimental run will be discussed.
+You can view the timetable by following the link: https://indico.jinr.ru/event/5679/.

-13th Collaboration Meeting (08–10 October, 2024)
+15th Collaboration Meeting (14–16 October, 2025)

-12th Collaboration Meeting (13-17 May, 2024)
+14th Collaboration Meeting (13–15 May, 2025)

-In accordance with the plan for international cooperation, the Joint Institute for Nuclear Research (JINR), Dubna, together with Satbayev University, Almaty, organized the 12th Collaboration meeting of the BM@N experiment at the NICA facility from 13 to 17 May 2024 in Almaty, Kazakhstan.
+The 14th Collaboration Meeting of the BM@N Experiment at NICA took place at the V.I.
+Veksler and A.M.
+Baldin Laboratory of High Energy Physics of the Joint Institute for Nuclear Research (JINR), Dubna, Russia, on 13–15 May 2025.
 The focus of the meeting was on the reconstruction and identification of strange particles, analysis of event topologies of Xe+Cs interactions collected during the xenon physics run of the BM@N experiment.
 The physics analysis of previously collected argon-nucleus interactions was reviewed.
-The physics program and experimental set-up in the next BM@N experimental run were discussed.
-Organizational issues…
+The physics program and experimental set-up in the next BM@N experimental run were discussed Organizational issues of the BM@N Collaboration were…

 See All News